 The first step in beginning your minimalist lifestyle is to figure out why this is the right choice for you.
 For me, I wanted to simplify my life.
 Less things, less clutter, less worry.
 I wanted to feel free and enjoy the things I really love.

 For you, it may be a different reason that prompts you to get rid of the excess items.
-If you are uninspired and unmotivated for your minimalist lifestyle, I’d suggest rethinking what purpose this will serve.
+If you are uninspired and unmotivated to begin your minimalist lifestyle, I’d suggest rethinking what purpose this will serve.

 Here are some other reasons people choose a minimalist lifestyle